Oral cancer screening – some of the symptoms

 - Difficulties swallowing and chewing food

-Screening of the tissue inside your mouth, it should heal within two weeks.
-If it doesn’t it’s best to have the dentist take a look.
+An ulcer or sore inside the mouth should heal within two weeks.
+If it doesn’t, it’s best to have a dentist take a look.

 If left untreated, it can become a health concern.

-We complete this as part of your general check up.
+We complete an oral cancer check as part of your general check-up.